Banner Health

 Diagnosing GERD

-If you regularly have acid reflux, it is important to consult a health care provider to check if you have gastroesophageal reflux disease (GERD).
-Your provider can tell you if your symptoms are from GERD or another problem, then recommend a treatment plan that’s right for you.
+If you regularly experience acid reflux, it is important to see a health care provider to determine whether you have gastroesophageal reflux disease (GERD).
+Your provider can identify whether your symptoms are caused by GERD or another condition and guide next steps.

 • When symptoms happen